The Cantina

 INSIDE THE CANTINA

-60According to the Lost Cut of Episode IV and the Behind the Magic CD-ROM there’s a completely different edit of the cantina scene complete with original set sounds and voices before dialogue replacement.
-For example, if you wanted to hear what the bartender originally sounded like on set, this is where you could hear his voice.
-It could just be a rough edit to see how things flowed, or it could have been intended to be the final edit.
+60According to the Lost Cut of Episode IV and the Behind the Magic CD-ROM there’s a completely different edit of the cantina scene, complete with original set sounds and voices, before dialogue replacement.
+For example, if you wanted to hear what the bartender originally sounded like on set, this is where you could hear his real voice.
+It was a rough edit to see how things flowed, but it could have ended up as the final edit.
 We don’t really know.
-Nonetheless, the first time George Lucas shot footage for this scene, he was unhappy with the results, so he scheduled a pick-up shoot, had some new creatures made, rebuilt the set, and reshot as much as he could.
-This is why trivia buffs will tell you that two people played Greedo: Paul Blake (first shoot) and Maria DeAragon (reshoot.)
+Nonetheless, the first time George Lucas shot footage for this scene, he was unhappy with the results, so he scheduled a pick-up shoot, had some new creatures made, rebuilt the set, and shot as much extra footage as he could.
+This is why trivia buffs will tell you that two people played Greedo: Paul Blake (first shoot) and Maria DeAragon (pickups).

-Not many people have seen the entire Lost Cut, but some of it has made its way to the public.
-One of the big surprises is that Han (the stud that he is) is seen hanging out with and making out with a girl simply known as “Jenny.”
-This is happening while the confrontation with Luke and Ben is happening at the bar.
+Not many people have seen the entire Lost Cut, but some of it has made been made public in various forms.
+One of the big surprises is that Han Solo is seen hanging out with (and making out with) a girl simply known as Jenny.
+This takes place while the confrontation with Luke and Ben is happening at the bar.
 It’s an interesting way to introduce a main character, but ultimately the way he was introduced in the theatrical version had more of an impact.
-He didn’t seem like such a casual observer.
+Fandomwire.com has an interesting article on Jenny if you’re interested in learning more.

-Still focusing on the Lost Cut, after Obi-Wan’s confrontation with Ponda Baba and Dr. Evazan, there is a different severed arm on the ground.
-This arm is the real arm of Ponda Baba aka Walrus Man.
+After Obi-Wan’s confrontation with Ponda Baba and Dr. Evazan, there is a different severed arm on the ground in the Lost Cut.
+This arm is the real arm of Ponda Baba or Walrus Man, if you prefer.
 In the theatrical version, the alien has cup-shaped hands that resemble paddles or big spoons.
-When the camera pans across the floor after one of his arms are severed by Kenobi’s lightsaber, we are instead treated to a hairy arm with fingers.
-What’s more is that Lucas toyed with the notion of beheading Ponda Baba as well.
+When the camera pans across the floor after one of his arms is severed by Kenobi’s lightsaber, we are instead treated to a hairy arm with fingers.
+Lucas even toyed with the notion of beheading Ponda Baba, as indicated in the photo below where you can clearly see the severed head and arm on the ground.
+Intense!

-When the confrontation is over, Luke and Ben follow Chewbacca over to the booth where Han and Jenny are sitting.
+When the confrontation at the bar is over, Luke and Ben follow Chewbacca over to the booth where Han and Jenny are sitting.
 At this point, according to Dr. David West Reynolds’ Lost Cut summary, there’s a man who leaves the cantina in order to flag down some local authorities.
-Reynolds states that the scene with the man inside is directly followed by the scene where he runs outside.
 In the final film, we never see the guy actually leaving the cantina, but we do see him flag down the stormtroopers outside.
 The snitch in this scene was played by stunt coordinator Peter Diamond, who played quite a few bit parts throughout the original trilogy.

-Lastly, I read something fun over at Starwars.com about the little rodent-looking guy named Kabe:
+Starwars.com posted something else about the little rodent-looking alien named Kabe:

 The original screenplay for A New Hope describes a trio of assailants that accost Luke at the bar.
 In addition to Dr. Evazan and Ponda Baba, there was to have been “an even smaller rodent-like beast.”
 When the confrontation turns violent, the script says “the rodent is cut in two.”
 The finished film only shows Evazan and Baba in the altercation, but careful examination of the sequence shows that Evazan is talking to Kabe before the scuffle.
 This indicates the idea of them being allies lasted up until shooting.